MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 - **-algorithms** Provide a list of dwi2mask algorithms that are to be utilised

-- **-masks** Export a 4D image containing the individual algorithm masks
+- **-masks image** Export a 4D image containing the individual algorithm masks

 - **-template TemplateImage MaskImage** Provide a template image and corresponding mask for those algorithms requiring such